 - We will ensure that there are no direct impediments to you switching your service provider should you wish to do so.

-- We will design our service and carry out collections in a way that minimises litter and odour nuisance.
+- We will design our service and carry out collections in a way that minimizes litter and odor nuisance.

-- Residual Waste Bin—in line with the European Union (Household Food Waste and Bio-waste) Regulations 2015.
+European Union (Household Food Waste and Bio-waste) Regulations 2015].

 3. COMMUNICATION WITH CUSTOMERS

 - We will explain clearly what services you can expect to receive and will provide details of the collection services we offer on a county/city basis to the National Waste Collection Permit Office for publishing on their website.

 - We will provide you with clear and concise billing which will allow you to understand all elements of the costs involved in providing your waste services.

 - We will inform all customers availing of a domestic waste collection service with sufficient notice of any predictable alternative arrangements made for collection in relation to public holidays etc., or any proposal to vary the level of collection.